tomasfarias/airflow-dbt-python/docs/getting_started.rst

    git clone https://github.com/tomasfarias/airflow-dbt-python.git
    cd airflow-dbt-python

-Then building an *airflow-dbt-python* wheel using *poetry*:
+Then building an *airflow-dbt-python* wheel using *uv*:

 .. code-block:: shell

-   poetry build -f wheel
+   uv build --wheel

-The wheel file can now be added to your *plugins.zip*, and the requirements can be updated to point to this wheel file:
+The wheel file can now be added to your *plugins.zip*, and the requirements can be updated to point to this wheel file (note that the version placeholder 'X.Y.Z' has to be replaced by the actual version you have just built):

 .. code-block:: shell
    :caption: requirements.txt

-   /usr/local/airflow/plugins/airflow_dbt_python-3.0.0-py3-none-any.whl
+   /usr/local/airflow/plugins/airflow_dbt_python-X.Y.Z-py3-none-any.whl

 Accessing a *dbt* project
 -------------------------